conduktor/conduktor-docs/docs/gateway/concepts/interceptors.md

 }
 ````

-Interceptors combine with each other's in multiple different ways to create very powerful interactions and solve many interesting use-cases:  **Chaining**, **Scoping** & **Overriding**.
+Interceptors combine with each other in multiple different ways to create very powerful interactions and solve many interesting use-cases:  **Chaining**, **Scoping** & **Overriding**.

 ### Chaining
-Interceptor chaining lets you deploy multiple interceptors (using different names) with different purpose, where each interceptor performs its action sequentially and independently, and pass its result to the next.
+Interceptor chaining lets you deploy multiple interceptors (using different names) with different purposes.
+Each interceptor performs its action sequentially and independently, and passes its result to the next.
 The order of execution is determined by the priority of each interceptor.
 Lower numbers gets executed first.
 :::info
 The order of execution is always calculated after scoping and overriding, such that overridden interceptor can have a different priority from its parent.